madjugglers/pattern-book/10_big_patterns.md

 ## Double Vision Hex

  See 6-person Hex and make each juggler two!
+Still a dream, but maybe not for long.

 ## Fully Loaded Blast